 1924 – 1929

-The firm closes the motorcycle division and produces a new Rover 9/20 auto model to hold on.
+The firm closes the motorcycle division and produces a new Rover 9/20 auto model to keep it afloat.
 In an omen of new victories and out of the crisis, the logo takes on a golden color, and the lettering rushes upward to the stars.
 The number 9 (model number) is added to the name.

 1925 – 1929

-In 1925, the logo returned to the image of a shield.
+In 1925, the logo returned to a shield design.
 The central image inside the heraldic symbol of strength and maximum protection is the number 9, which indicates one of the company’s models.
 The name Rover is inscribed in the circle of the nine.

-The emblem represents the conservatism of the brand, as the 9/20 model had already been unsuccessful for a year, and the company’s financial situation had worsened, but the emblem still features a nine.
+The emblem represents the brand’s conservatism: the 9/20 model had already been unsuccessful for a year, and the company’s financial situation had worsened, yet the emblem still features a nine.

 1929 – 1947